Skip to content

 What Is Two-Factor Authentication?

-A typical example looks like this: you log into a site, enter your password, then enter a short code from an app or text message on your phone.
+A typical login looks like this: you enter your password, then enter a short code from an app or a text message.
 Without both, the login fails.
+Two checks are better than one.

 Why You Need 2FA

-You get an email from someone you actually know.
+During my years working in IT, I’ve seen this same scam play out dozens of times.
+Here’s how it usually goes: You get an email from someone you know.
 A customer, a vendor, a coworker, maybe even a friend.
-It has their real signature.
-Maybe there’s even a forwarded message attached, like you were in the middle of discussing something.
+It includes their real signature, and sometimes even a forwarded message that makes it look like you were already in the middle of a conversation.
 Everything looks completely normal.

 But if you use 2FA?
 Even though you just gave away your password, the hacker still can’t log in.
 Why?
 Because they don’t have your phone.
 They don’t have that second factor.
 You dodged a bullet.